Reuben-Brewer/PhidgetsWirelessVINThubWithThumbstick_ReubenPython2and3Class/README.md

 Apache 2 License

-Software Revision G, 05/10/2023
+Software Revision H, 12/31/2025

 Verified working on:

-Python 2.7, 3.8.
+Python 3.12/13.

-Windows 8.1, 10 64-bit
+Windows 10/11 64-bit

-Raspberry Pi Buster
+Raspberry Pi Bookworm

-(Does not work on Mac due to TKinter issues.)
+(Might work on Mac in non-GUI mode but haven't tested)

 *NOTE THAT

+0. YOU MUST INSTALL Bonjour64.msi BEFORE STARTING.

 1. YOU MUST INSTALL BOTH THE Phidget22 LIBRARY AS WELL AS THE PYTHON MODULE.